WYCodeBook/WYCodeBook.github.io/_posts/2019-05-02-web-development-foundations-c779-part-1.markdown

 - Fonts — If specifying fonts, make sure that you use common ones so that browsers do not have difficulty rendering them.
 Use proper sizes; small fonts are difficult to read.
 - Images — Make sure that all images used on a page contribute to either the page's navigability or its message.
 - Color — Take time to consider color combinations so that your pages are as attractive and readable as possible.

+Consider the following when validating design issues:

+- Organizational design standards — You have already learned about the importance of branding standards.
+As you help develop Webpages, make sure that you are following developed rules and advice from your department and others.
+Such standards help support decisions concerning your organization's branding and marketing standards.

+- Ethnic diversity — You may be asked to tailor messages to particular cultures and ethnicities.
+Project management will ensure that such needs are considered and recommended during planning meetings.
+It is your responsibility as a designer to create pages that implement all recommendations.

+- Language choice — Some organizations will need to use only one language for their sites, such as English.
+Others may need to create multiple sites in various languages to accommodate an international audience.
+Still others may offer an immediate choice of one or two languages because the government of the country in which they reside demands such accommodations, for example.

+- Common color schemes — Preferences for color combinations differ from one culture to the next.
+Remain sensitive to and informed about such preferences.

+- Messages that appeal to customers — You may need to alter your message about a particular product or activity if you present it to another culture.
+Consider the expectations and preferences of specific cultures so that your message is as clear and appealing as possible.

+Obtaining relevant input from stakeholders:

+- Stakeholder (stakeholders are relevant organization employees or contributors) input
+- Company site requirements and collaboration
+- Site development teamwork
+- You and your team will develop an initial storyboard into a completed Website.
+The storyboard also provides a site map to help visitors quickly find resources on your site.

+Documenting and communicating the plan:

+- In addition to creating a site storyboard, you must also document decisions made in all meetings.
+All plans must be distributed and approved.
+Any decisions involving changes in dates and allocations of funds may require further approval from the organization.

+Communicating the Website plan: As you communicate the Website plan, you will make oral and written presentations.
+Following are some typical strategies to consider.

+- Oral presentations and presentation aids: Presentation tools help you convey information, and also prove that you have properly prepared for a meeting and are not wasting your audience's time.

+- Leading discussions: Project managers generally lead and moderate meetings related to a Web development project.

+Considering technical and non-technical concerns:

+- Regularly asking if anyone has questions — This strategy helps some team members speak up.
+However, less outgoing individuals who have questions may still hold back.

+- Asking team members to summarize their understanding of decisions — Although this strategy puts some people on the spot, this is preferable to having team members remain confused about the project's direction.

+- Asking a third party to deliver a summary of progress — This third party can attend your meeting and ask questions of team members.
+By listening to responses, you can gauge overall team participation and understanding.

+- Writing regular updates about the project — Make sure that in your updates you translate technical requirements into non-technical language, and vice versa.

+Developing the site:

+- Creating markup code — You will develop pages that fulfill all design standards.

+- Testing functionality — Make sure that the site performs well technically before it is published to the Web.
+This involves testing the site in multiple browsers, for example.

+- Approving the site — All stakeholders will need to approve your team's work.
+Make sure that all parties have seen the site before publication, and make sure that you have documented this fact.

+- Publishing the site — The site must be properly placed on a Web server.
+You may also participate in decisions such as whether you will configure your own Web server or use a Web server configured by another provider.

+Testing pages in multiple Web browsers: If you are preparing a site for public use, it is advisable to write your HTML code using the most widely supported standards.

+Remember that Web browsers are not the only user agents that render HTML pages.
+Additional user agents include:

+- Smartphones.
+- Tablets.
+- Gaming consoles.
+- Other devices that read markup language.

+Managing the site

+- Create new content
+- Update dead links
+- Remove old sites
+- Remove unused pages
+- Ensure connectivity
+- Report access troubles
+- Process feedback from customers and stakeholders

+Obtaining feedback

+- Direct contact with customers
+- Feedback from upper management
+- Feedback from sales and marketing
+- Trolls can employ various tactics, including sending annoying email messages, submitting Web forms full of negative or unrelated comments, or writing blogs or articles that disparage your site.

+Ways to obtain quality feedback

+- Providing Web forms on the site that ask for customer input
+- Conducting surveys in person
+- Conducting surveys via email or text

+Intellectual property: Intellectual property is a unique product or idea created by an individual or organization, and that generally has commercial value.
+When creating a Website, you must consider legal issues related to ideas, products and images that are widely available.
+You cannot "borrow" information from other Websites.

+Copyright scope, reach and time limits: No copyright or trademark is permanent.
+Legal registrations must be renewed, so if you have trademarked or copyrighted a particular portion of your Website, then you must manage this intellectual property.
+Research the laws for your own country to avoid surprises.

+Outsourcing: When working with remote teams and even other companies, you must consider the following:

+- Non-Disclosure Agreement (NDA) — An NDA is a legally binding contract signed by both parties stating that they will not reveal any trade secrets or intellectual property owned by the other.
+- Legal consultation — When signing NDAs and other documents is necessary, you should first retain legal counsel.
+Otherwise, you may make commitments that you cannot fulfill.
+Any contract breach can make your company liable for a lawsuit.